SeaQL/seaql.github.io/sea-orm-pro/docs/09-notification/04-worker.md

 }
 ```

-##  Manual Resent
+## Notification Status

+The ✅ checkmark indicates that the notification was sent successfully.

-You can click the "Resent" button to manually resent the notification.
+You can click the `⟳` (Resend) button to resend the notification immediately.

 ![](../../static/img/webhook_trigger_0010.png)